 The cat shorted the dog on the pound.
 The exposed sheep on shares of Shopshire shored up its shell company with silver and shipping.

 It was in 1863 when the phrase of an incompetent investor migrated into the political sphere.
 Politics is about the future and those officials without one are already in the past.
 Never is that more apparent than the president of the United States.
 Calvin Coolidge was the first to be slapped with this label when he decided to remove his giant cowboy hat from the ring and not run for another term.

-So, if the lame duck broke its wing by slipping on some ice, would it be able to seek restitution in a kangaroo court: mock court in which the rule of law hops right out the door.
+So, if the lame duck broke its wing by slipping on some ice, would it seek restitution in a…

 How did kangaroos get saddled with this phrase?
 Are they a judgmental breed?

 “Wombat?
 Try dingbat.”
 “Sorry emu, some feathers just don’t fly.”
 “I’m not so coo coo for kookaburras.”

 Surprisingly, this phrase did not originate from the kangaroo’s home of Australia, but may have started during the California Gold Rush.